formbricks/store/apps/docs/docs/quickstart.md

 | `SERVICE_WEBHOOK_URLS` | No | - | Comma-separated webhook URLs |

 :::info AI Features
-If `SERVICE_OPENAI_API_KEY` is not provided, Store will still work but text responses won't be enriched with sentiment/topic analysis or available for semantic search.
+If `SERVICE_OPENAI_API_KEY` is not provided, Hub will still work but text responses won't be enriched with sentiment/topic analysis or available for semantic search.
 [Learn more about AI enrichment →](./core-concepts/ai-enrichment)
 :::

 [See full environment variable reference →](./reference/environment-variables)